 TruePosition has been a party to certain tax sharing arrangements with Liberty (or its former affiliate).
 Under these tax-sharing arrangements, TruePosition has been obligated to make cash payments to Liberty (or its former affiliate) in each year TruePosition generated positive taxable income, determined as if TruePosition filed a separate tax return.
 The amount of such payment has been equal to the amount of TruePosition's taxable income (as so determined) multiplied by the highest corporate tax rate in effect for the applicable tax jurisdiction.
-If on a separate return basis, TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate), then TruePosition would be entitled to reduce current and future payments to Liberty (or its former affiliate) by the amount of such tax benefit.
-During the six months ended June 30, 2014 and 2013, \$5.3 million and \$8.6 million, respectively, due to TruePosition from Liberty was transferred to the note receivable from Liberty under this arrangement.
-As of June 30, 2014, \$3.9 million was due to Liberty, and as of December 31, 2013, \$6.4 million was due from Liberty under this arrangement.
-Prior to the Broadband Spin-Off, any net income tax receivable due to TruePosition from Liberty will be distributed to Liberty, and any net income tax payable of TruePosition to Liberty will be contributed by Liberty to the capital of TruePosition.
+If on a separate return basis, TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate), then TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate), then TruePosition would have a net operating loss or net tax credit for a particular year, and such loss or credit could be utilized on the actual tax returns filed by Liberty (or its former affiliate), then TruePosition would have a 2013, \$5.3 million and \$11.1 million, respectively, due to TruePosition from Liberty was transferred to the note receivable from Liberty under this arrangement.
+As of September 30, 2014, \$4.8 million was due to Liberty, and as of December 31, 2013, \$6.4 million was due from Liberty under this arrangement.
+During October 2014, prior to the Broadband Spin-Off, the net income tax payable of TruePosition to Liberty was contributed by Liberty to the capital of TruePosition.